Split, Croatia: Sport and recreation

 Sportsmen are traditionally held in high regard in Split, which has produced many champions.
 The most popular sports in Split are association football, tennis, basketball, swimming, rowing, sailing, waterpolo, athletics, and handball.
 Residents of Split prefer to call their city as "the sportiest city in the world".
 The first sports club in Split was founded in 1877 under the name "Societa Bersaglio" (Shooting Society).
-Shooting was revived in the Kingdom of Yugoslavia in 1925.
+Shooting was revived in 1925.
 The Falcon Society "Hrvatski sokol" was founded in 1893 and played a major role in the affirmation of Split sports.
 The Croatian football club "Hajduk" was also founded in 1911, as the first Croatian football club in Dalmatia.
+Split was host of the 1979 Mediterranean Games, 1990 European Athletics Championships and 2010 IAAF Continental Cup, as well as co-host of the 2009 World Handball Championship and the 2018 European Handball Championship.